JakobGM/astrality/CONTRIBUTING.rst

 Later you can deactivate it by running ``deactivate`` or restarting your terminal.
 The activated virtual environment is necessary in order to run the developer version of Astrality, including the test suite.

-Now you can install all the developer dependencies of Astrality by running:
+Now you can install all the developer dependencies of Astrality into the virtual environment by running:

 .. code-block:: console